Lunexa-AI/right-line/docs/project/REMAINING_TO_MVP.md

-# RightLine: Remaining Tasks to MVP
+# Gweta: Remaining Tasks to MVP

 > **🎯 Final sprint to MVP completion**
 > Based on current repository state analysis.
 We have a working end-to-end RAG system and need to complete deployment, WhatsApp integration, and final polish.